stared/jekyll-blog-pre-2022/_drafts/teaching-deep-learning.markdown

 A more advanced once, still at verge of using CPU is [CIFAR-10 dataset](https://www.cs.toronto.edu/~kriz/cifar.html) (also in [keras.datasets](https://keras.io/datasets/)).

+* [Which paper provides the best results on standard dataset X ?](http://rodrigob.github.io/are_we_there_yet/build/) - a ranking of methods for MNIST, CIFAR and a few other datasets

 ## Standing at the shoulders of giants

 Creating a new neural network has a lot in common with cooking - there are typical ingredients and recipes.
 The most important cooking contest is ImageNet.

-For example, for image segmentation

-If tou

 * [keras.applications](https://keras.io/applications/): Xception, VGG16, VGG19, ResNet50, InceptionV3

 > Keras Applications are deep learning models that are made available alongside pre-trained weights.
 These models can be used for prediction, feature extraction, and fine-tuning.

-* [Which paper provides the best results on standard dataset X ?](http://rodrigob.github.io/are_we_there_yet/build/) - a ranking of methods for MNIST, CIFAR and a few other datasets
+Another set of insights:

 * [How to train your Deep Neural Network](http://rishy.github.io/ml/2017/01/05/how-to-train-your-dnn/) - how many layers, parameters, etc